Panama (song): Music video

 The music video for the song, directed by Pete Angelus, primarily features on-stage performances by the band.
 The bulk of the video was shot at The Spectrum in Philadelphia over two nights both during the show and at soundcheck.
 Portions of it were filmed at the tour dates prior during performances at the Providence Civic Center in Providence, Rhode Island.

 The car shown in the music video is a heavily customized 1951 Mercury Eight convertible - notably not "Panama Express", the Opel or the Miura.

 Reception

-Chuck Klosterman of Vulture.com ranked it the fourth best Van Halen song, calling it the "strongest pure riff in the catalogue."
+Chuck Klosterman of Vulture ranked it the fourth best Van Halen song, calling it the "strongest pure riff in the catalogue."

 In popular culture

 The song was prominently featured in "Coma Guy," a 2020 episode of the animated TV series Family Guy, in which Peter mistakes the album 1984 for a book-on-CD of George Orwell's novel Nineteen Eighty-Four and becomes addicted to the song.
-It is also featured in Superbad during a parking lot escapade with McLovin’.
+It is also featured in the film Superbad.

-The song is also featured as in-game music for the video game Gran Turismo 4, with the song prominently featured in the game intro.
+The song is also featured as in-game music for the video game Gran Turismo 4, with the song prominently featured in the game intro of the North American version.